Insular cortex

 The insular cortex (also insula and insular lobe) is a portion of the cerebral cortex folded deep within the lateral sulcus (the fissure separating the temporal lobe from the parietal and frontal lobes) within each hemisphere of the mammalian brain.

-The insulae are believed to be involved in consciousness and play a role in diverse functions usually linked to emotion or the regulation of the body's homeostasis.
-These functions include compassion, empathy, taste, perception, motor control, self-awareness, cognitive functioning, interpersonal experience, and awareness of homeostatic emotions such as hunger, pain and fatigue.
+The insulae are believed to be involved in consciousness and play a role in diverse functions usually linked to emotion, interoception, or the regulation of the body's homeostasis.
+These functions include compassion, empathy, taste, perception, motor control, self-awareness, cognitive functioning, interpersonal relationships, and awareness of homeostatic emotions such as hunger, pain and fatigue.
 In relation to these, it is involved in psychopathology.

-The insular cortex is divided into two parts: the anterior insula and the posterior insula in which more than a dozen field areas have been identified.
+The insular cortex is divided by the central sulcus of the insula, into two parts: the anterior insula and the posterior insula in which more than a dozen field areas have been identified.
 The cortical area overlying the insula toward the lateral surface of the brain is the operculum (meaning lid).
 The opercula are formed from parts of the enclosing frontal, temporal, and parietal lobes.

 Structure

+The insula is divided into an anterior and a posterior part by the central sulcus of the insula.

 Connections

 The anterior part of the insula is subdivided by shallow sulci into three or four short gyri.

 The anterior insula receives a direct projection from the basal part of the ventral medial nucleus of the thalamus and a particularly large input from the central nucleus of the amygdala.
 In addition, the anterior insula itself projects to the amygdala.

 One study on rhesus monkeys revealed widespread reciprocal connections between the insular cortex and almost all subnuclei of the amygdaloid complex.
 The posterior insula projects predominantly to the dorsal aspect of the lateral and to the central amygdaloid nuclei.
 In contrast, the anterior insula projects to the anterior amygdaloid area as well as the medial, the cortical, the accessory basal magnocellular, the medial basal, and the lateral amygdaloid nuclei.

 The posterior part of the insula is formed by a long gyrus.

-The posterior insula connects reciprocally with the secondary somatosensory cortex and receives input from spinothalamically activated ventral posterior inferior thalamic nuclei.
+The posterior insula connects reciprocally with the secondary somatosensory cortex and receives input from spinothalamically activated ventral posterior lateral thalamic nuclei.
 It has also been shown that this region receives inputs from the ventromedial nucleus (posterior part) of the thalamus that are highly specialized to convey homeostatic information such as pain, temperature, itch, local oxygen status, and sensual touch.

 A human neuroimaging study using diffusion tensor imaging revealed that the anterior insula is interconnected to regions in the temporal and occipital lobe, opercular and orbitofrontal cortex, triangular and opercular parts of the inferior frontal gyrus.
 The same study revealed differences in the anatomical connection patterns between the left and right hemisphere.